 Effect of sex, litter size and agroclimatic zones on body weight at different ages and their genetic parameters in Black Bengal goats of Jharkhand

 ABSTRACT- The current study was conducted by AICRP on Goat improvement at four clusters in the three agroclimatic zones of Jharkhand namely Tiko (Lohardaga), Palojori (Deoghar), Barabanki (East Singhbum) and Chamguru (Ranchi) during 2023-24.
-Effect of various factors i.e. Gender, type of birth (Litter size), agroclimatic zones was seen on growth and reproductive traits.
-Mean body weight at birth three months, six months, nine months and twelve months based on the monthly data collected from the four breeding clusters were 1.19±0.04, 5.59±0.14, 7.97±0.11, 10.65±0.12 and 13.02 ±0.12 Kg respectively.
+Effect of various factors i.e. Gender, type of birth (Litter size), and agroclimatic zones were seen on growth and reproductive traits.
+Mean body weight at birth, three months, six months, nine months and twelve months based on the monthly data collected from the four breeding clusters were 1.19±0.04, 5.59±0.14, 7.97±0.11, 10.65±0.12 and 13.02 ±0.12 Kg respectively.
 Effect of breeding clusters was found to be significant on body weight at all the aforementioned ages.
-The effect of sex and Birth type was not significant on body weight at all ages, although male weighed heavier than female and twins and triplets were lighter than single born kids.
-Heritability was found to be 0.48±0.01, 0.42±0.05, 0.46±0.08, 0.44±0.08 and 0.49±0.01 for body weight at 0, 3, 6, 9, and 12 months of age respectively.
-Mortality percentage was recorded for goats of all ages and death was maximum in the age group of 0-3 months.
-Effort would be made in future based on proper selection breeding and management strategy to reduce the mortality rate, increase genetic gain.
-Based on the heritability estimate for body weights at different ages, selection strategy for successive years would be devised using Multiple Ovulation Embryo Transfer-Open Nucleus Breeding Technology in Future.
+The effect of sex and birth type was not significant on body weight at all ages, although male weighed heavier than female and twins and triplets were lighter than single born kids.
+Heritability was found to be 0.48±0.01, 0.42±0.05, 0.46±0.08, 0.44±0.08 and 0.49±0.01 for body weight at 0, 3, 6, 9, and 12 months of age, respectively.
+Mortality percentage was recorded for goats of all ages and death toll was maximum in the age group of 0-3 months.
+Effort would be made in future based on proper selection, breeding and management strategy to reduce the mortality rate, and increase genetic gain.
+Based on the heritability estimate for body weights at different ages, selection strategy for successive years would be devised using Multiple Ovulation Embryo Transfer-Open Nucleus Breeding Technology in future.

-Key words- Heritability, Body weight at birth, Body weight at 12 months, Breeding value, type of birth
+Key words- Heritability, weight at birth, weight at 12 months, Breeding value, type of birth

 INTRODUCTION